Luv2bnanook44/dsc-phase-1-project/README.md

 ## Business Understanding

-Beginning a new branch of a business is not easy, especially in the entertainment sector.
+Beginning a new branch of a business is not easy, especially in the [entertainment sector](https://www.latimes.com/entertainment-arts/business/story/2020-12-09/everything-hollywood-lost-during-the-pandemic).
 Using existing data from soon to be competitors, Microsoft has an opportunity to jump start their entry into moviemaking that was not available at the time that their competitors built their business.
-Thankfully Microsoft is one of the leaders of technology worldwide, distribution of the content will be relatively easy as Microsoft's in house Azure servers could be employed.
-This leads to the possibility of a Microsoft streaming service, which is the route that many competitors have taken.
-Amazon has Prime Video, Apple has Apple TV+, and Google owns YouTube, which is comparable but not the same class of product.
-This gives Microsoft a chance to learn from the mistakes of all those preceding it, and to create a product that improves upon all of those points.
+Thankfully, Microsoft is one of the leaders of technology worldwide (has the second highest [brand value](https://www.visualcapitalist.com/the-worlds-tech-giants-ranked/) behind Apple; distribution of the content will be relatively easy as, for example, Microsoft's in house Azure servers could be employed.
+This leads to the possibility of a *Microsoft streaming service*, which is the route that many competitors have taken.
+Amazon has Prime Video, Apple has [Apple TV+](https://www.techradar.com/news/did-apple-tv-plus-secretly-become-one-of-the-best-streaming-services-in-2020), and Google owns YouTube, which is comparable but not the same class of product.
+This potentially gives Microsoft an advantage, to enter the rapidly changing market with substantial data to observe from its competitors.

 This notebook's purpose is to provide as much relevant data as is reasonable to aid Microsoft building a business plan towards producing successful movies.

 ## Unpacking the Data